MetaCommunity/mci-cltl-utils/src/main/lsp/stor/README.md

-* This section of the article endeavors to address concerns with regards to _allocation and object initialization for purposes of program access_.
-This does not address any concerns with regards to initialization for applications, whether within or external to a Common Lisp implementation environment.
+* This section of the article endeavors to address concerns with regards to _allocation and object initialization for purposes of program access_ onto arbitrary _objects_.
+This may not, in itself, serve to address all concerns with regards to object initialization for _application access_, whether for objects defined as principally _within_ or _external to_ a Common Lisp implementation environment.

+**Ed.
+NB: Towards Some Formalism - Program and Application**

+This article, in a manner, develops a concept of a general dichotomy of _program_ and _application_.
+In the sense as developed here, a _program_ may be defined in a manner such that: A _program_ interoperates with a Common Lisp _implementation_, in any manner as may be generally extensional to the Common Lisp programming language.
+A _program_ may interoperate, furthermore, with any zero or more systems, such as as may be denoted _external to the implementation environment_.

+In this sense, a _program_ may serve to provide support for an _application_, while an _application_ would represent the principally "User-Visible" features of a software system.

 ### Initialization of Storage Objects for Common Lisp Applications